Panopto FAQ

 All recordings of Zoom meetings that you host are automatically uploaded to your UNC Panopto account.
 When you log in to your Panopto account for the first time, any Zoom meetings you have recorded since September 5, 2020 will be available in your My Folder in a subfolder titled Meeting Recordings.
 Again, this date may be different for users in some professional schools.
 Check with your departmental IT staff to confirm.

-Moving forward, however, you will want to configure your Zoom and Panopto accounts so that your course Zoom recordings are uploaded to a subfolder that students can access through Sakai.
+Moving forward, however, you will want to configure your Zoom and Panopto accounts so that your course Zoom recordings are uploaded to a subfolder that students can access through Canvas.
 See next question for more information.

 You can ensure that Zoom course meeting recordings uploaded to Panopto end up in your Canvas course folders by either moving videos into your folders manually or configuring them to automatically upload to the desired folder in Canvas.